 Can I Use A 5V 3A Charger With A 5V 1A Device?

-Yes, you can use a higher amp charger with a lower power device, but it’s best to stick to the recommended charger that came with your device or one that the manufacturer recommends.
+Yes, you can use a higher amp charger with a lower power device, but it’s best to stick to the recommended charger that came with your device or one the manufacturer recommends.

 Can I Use My Laptop’s Charger With My Phone, Or Will It Damage The Device?